Proposal Deadline November 1, 2017

 - Hosting conversations with leaders who can share their experiences and stories;

-- Provide professional development for a majority of teachers on hidden and unconscious biases;
+- Partner with the Anti-Defamation League, Facing History and Ourselves, Not in Our Town, Museum of Tolerance and other organizations to provide professional development for a majority of teachers on hidden and unconscious biases;

 Grant awards for student, teacher and district level programming will range from $250 to $2,500 for individual applicants, and up to $5,000 for collaborative ventures including two or more individuals.
 Collaborations are strongly encouraged and will be given priority.
-The funding must be used in the 2016/17 school year.
+The funding must be used prior to October 31, 2018.

 - Materials and Supplies: Supplies directly related to the development or implementation of the educational activity;

-- Travel: Reimbursement of school bus (provide purpose and destination of trip, number of buses needed, ticket or admission fees) or travel and substitute days required for school visits;
+- Travel: Reimbursement of school buses (provide purpose and destination of trip, number of buses needed, ticket or admission fees, or travel and substitute days required for school visits;

 - Guest Presenter/Speaker Fees;